Sully District Council of Citizens Associations

 Jim Neighbors, the Sully District Council Secretary, has updated the JSDLU&TC Land Use Matrix.

-This month's meeting of the Sully District Council of Citizens Associations
+The Sully District Council of Citizens Associations

 Joint Sully Land Use and Transportation Committee topics:

 - In light of an amendment to the Code of Virginia, the county has provided us with a statement be to read when our land use committee meets with a prospective applicant for a rezoning or proffer condition amendment (PCA) for new residential development and/or new residential use in areas of the County that are not exempt from Virginia Code Section 15.2-2303.4.
 It is recommended that if our committee is meeting with more than one applicant to read this statement for each rezoning/PCA.

 - All times estimates are provided as a courtesy, presentations will start after the completion of the proceeding presentation, however long it takes.
 Recommend that presenters be ready at least 30 minutes prior to their scheduled time.